Shopify vs. WordPress

 Pros of Shopify

-For small to medium-sized businesses, creating an online store with Shopify store system is a good choice.
-This is a “proprietary software”, the counterpart to the open-source idea.
+For small to medium-sized businesses, creating an online store with the Shopify shop system is a good choice.
+This is a proprietary software, the counterpart to the open-source idea.
 The Shopify service is only offered by the company of the same name.
-After a 14-day trial period, users have to choose between several tariffs that differ in scope, price, and range of services.
+The shop system can be tested for the first 3 months for one dollar per month.
+After that, you have several plans to choose from that differ in scope, price and range of services.

 This approach runs through the entire Shopify experience.
-Unlike WordPress, as a customer you pay for a certain service and can take care of the day-to-day business in the online store yourself.
-There are different tariffs, all of which include the basics of a modern online store, tailored to the respective needs of your store.
+Unlike WordPress, you pay for a certain service and can take care of day-to-day business in the online store yourself.

 Functionalities are explained and documented in extensive tutorials and guides.
 If you simply want to set your sights on e-commerce and marketing instead of spending unnecessary time on website maintenance, this is the right place for you.

-On top of that, Shopify already has sales channels integrated via social media.
-There are ready-made designs for a wide variety of divisions, and the store website is expandable - including all scalable data.
+Shopify already has sales channels integrated via social media.
+There are ready-made designs for a wide variety of divisions, and the store website is expandable, including all scalable data.
 International selling is also easy with Shopify.
 In addition to 133 currencies, up to 5 languages are supported.

 Cons of Shopify

 What you don’t have to invest in time is usually reflected in the cost of a website.
 You have to factor in the monthly fees for the Shopify subscription.
-Additionally, an online store using Shopify doesn’t come without a time investment - depending on how demanding you are when it comes to design.
+Additionally, you have to invest some time into an online store when using Shopify, depending on how demanding you are when it comes to design.

 While Shopify also gives access to a wide range of different themes, it’s nowhere near as many as WordPress.
 However, Shopify users have the option to create their own themes, as they get full access to the code.
 This then requires appropriate programming skills or support from experts.